dcblack/sc-platform/ABOUT_TIMER.md

 Status consists of a number of fields and single bit flags:

 * QTY indicates the number of implemented timers
-* SCALE indicates the clock scaling factor for a particular timer
+* SCALE indicates the clock scaling factor for a particular timer (values are 0..15 => 1..16)
 * IRQ indicates the interrupt status of all implemented timers
 * RELOAD bit indicates whether timer should reload the trigger